pessolato/pessolato.github.io/content/posts/go-str-map-microbench.md

 ok      github.com/pessolato/strmapmicrobench   6.876s
 ```

-At this point, I realized I needed more information about what was going on under the hood, so I turned to profiling.
+At this point, I realized I needed more insight into what was happening under the hood.
+So, I turned to profiling.

 ## CPU Profiling Tells the Real Story

-To resolve the discrepancy, I turned to CPU profiling.
-Needless to say, that’s when things started to make sense.
+To resolve the discrepancy, I performed CPU profiling—and things began to make sense.

 ![Graph of CPU Profile](Profile-ByByteIndex-VS-ByRuneRange.png "Graph of CPU Profile")

-As you can see, the function `CountNucleotidesByByteIndex` calls the underlying `mapassign` function, which is much slower than the `mapassign_fast32` function called by `CountNucleotidesByRuneRange`.
+As shown, `CountNucleotidesByByteIndex` calls the generic `mapassign` function, which is significantly slower than the specialized `mapassign_fast32` function called by `CountNucleotidesByRuneRange`.

-This made me realize I had been focused entirely on the **string iteration**, but overlooked the far more significant cost: the **map operations**.
-In particular, the type used for map keys has a surprising impact on performance.
+I had been focused on **string iteration**, but the **map operations** were the real performance bottleneck.
+Specifically, the **type of map key** used has a surprisingly large impact.

 ### Internal Map Implementations in Go

-Go’s runtime uses different internal implementations depending on the key type of a map:
+Go’s runtime uses different internal functions for map assignment based on the key type:

-- When the key is a **small value** (like a `byte`), the generic `mapassign` is invoked.
-- When the key is an `int32` (which is the underlying type of a `rune`), a specialized `mapassign_fast32` function is used instead.

-The latter is **significantly more optimized**.
-Thus, although my solution used byte iteration (which is slightly more efficient), it was coupled with a map keyed by `byte`, leading to worse overall performance than the rune-based alternative.

-In short, the map key type was the dominating factor in performance, **not** the iteration method.
+* For generic key types like `byte`, Go uses the slower `mapassign`.
+* For certain primitive types (e.g., `int32`, used by `rune`), it uses optimized variants like `mapassign_fast32`.

+This optimization for `int32` made the rune-based implementation significantly faster, despite the overhead of rune decoding.

-To experiment with that, I created two other functions: one using a `map[int16]int` to store the counts and another still iterating through bytes but converting the bytes to runes when referencing the map keys.
+I then implemented two more functions—one using `map[int16]int` and another that iterated through bytes but cast them to `rune` as keys:

 ```go
 func CountNucleotidesByByteIndexAsRune(dna string) map[rune]int {